-APTA supports efforts to increase diversity, equity, and inclusion to better serve the association, the profession, and society.
+APTA is committed to increasing diversity, equity, and inclusion in the association, profession, and society.

 May 21, 2020

 Cultural competence isn't a destination; it's a journey that never stops.